Regardless of the election outcome, expect limited U.S. policy changes in 2021

 The politics of a thin majority often leads to inaction

 It’s important to understand that a Democratic takeover of Congress, if it were to occur, would likely be by fairly narrow margins.
-Republicans currently hold a three-seat advantage (53-47) in the Senate, and we believe it’s unlikely that the Democrats will flip more than five seats in November.
-This means that, if the party were to assume control of the Senate, it would have anywhere from a 52-48 edge to a 50-50 tie—in which case a Biden win would be required in order for Kamala Harris to cast the tiebreaking vote for the Democrats.
-In other words, if the Democrats do take the Senate, it will be by a razor-thin majority, no matter how you slice it.
+Republicans currently hold a three–seat advantage (53-47) in the Senate, and we believe it’s unlikely that the Democrats will flip more than five seats in November.
+This means that, if the party were to assume control of the Senate, it would have anywhere from a 52-48 edge to a 50-50 tie—in which case a Biden win would be required in order for Democratic vice-presidential candidate Kamala Harris to cast the tiebreaking vote for her party.
+In other words, if the Democrats do take the Senate, it will be by a razor–thin majority, no matter how you slice it.

 It’s also vital to keep in mind that any seats the Democrats do pick up are likely to be highly contested seats from states typically not considered very progressive—such as Arizona, Colorado, North Carolina, Iowa and Montana.
 This means that any newly minted Democratic senator would likely be more centrist in nature—and therefore much less apt to support any dramatic new legislation.